Andyiscoolboi/Andyiscoolboi/README.md

-- 👋 Hi, I’m @Andyiscoolboi
+- 👋 Hi, I’m @HrobrineCoder
 - 👀 I’m interested in gaming
-- 🌱 I’m currently learning codecombat
+- 🌱 I’m currently helping people code
-- 💞️ I’m looking to collaborate on people who people who code on codecombat
+- 💞️ I’m looking to collaborate on people who people hwo are wanting learn to code their own games
 - 📫 How to reach me.
 On Gmail @ AndWaite@usd297.org

 <!---